 I hold a Master’s of Science in Counseling Psychology, a Bachelor’s of Science in Psychology, and an Associate’s Degree in Outdoor Recreation Leadership.

 Your Privacy is Important

-Services provided by Eden Therapy are protected by the US Federal Health Insurance Portability and Accountability Act (HIPAA).
+Counseling services provided by Jessi Eden Brown are protected by the US Federal Health Insurance Portability and Accountability Act (HIPAA).
+Download my Notice of Privacy Practices here.
 Information provided during therapy sessions is private and confidential, as stated in Washington and Colorado Statutes.

 “No one understands workplace bullying like you do.
 You are the first therapist I’ve worked with who truly gets it.
 I have hope again.
 It has been a very long time since I’ve felt this way.” –Adult Female Client

 | In the Client’s Words…|